 This handy guide is for anyone interested in going leafleting door-to-door.

 - If you are leafleting with a friend, leapfrogging (doing alternate houses each on the same side of the road) is friendlier than doing opposite sides, and makes sure you stay close together.

 - Post leaflets right through the letterbox.
 Leaflets which are left sticking out cause annoyance.
-Don’t leave leaflets in gardens or under car windscreen wipers and always shut the gate.
+Don’t leave leaflets in gardens or under car windscreen wipers.

 - Ignore “no junk mail” stickers.
 These are usually aimed at fast food leaflets.
-Election leaflets are not junk mail – democracy is important in this country!
+Election/political leaflets are not junk mail – democracy is important in this country!